rmbolger/Posh-ACME/Posh-ACME/DnsPlugins/Route53-Readme.md

 ### AwsPowershell Profile (any OS)

 The other method uses the `R53ProfileName` parameter to specify the profile name of an existing credential stored with `Set-AwsCredential` from the AWS powershell module.
+Remember that the `AwsPowershell` module must remain installed for renewals when using this method.

 ```powershell
 # store the access/secret key in a profile called 'poshacme'